Can Syria's devastated cultural heritage be rebuilt? – DW – 12/19/2024

 Images of ruined 2,000-year-old temples and towers in Syria's ancient city of Palmyra shocked the world when they surfaced in 2015.

-Blown up by the Islamic State that then occupied part of Syria, Palmyra was one of numerous UNESCO World Heritage sites that were destroyed during a relentless war, including the Ancient City of Aleppo and its citadel — one of the oldest castles in the world.
+Palmyra artefacts were blown up by the Islamic State that then occupied part of Syria.
+The city was one of numerous UNESCO World Heritage sites that were badly damaged during a relentless war, including the Ancient City of Aleppo and its citadel — one of the oldest castles in the world.

 Now that the regime of Bashar Al-Assad has fallen, bringing an end to over 50 years of dictatorship under the Assad dynasty, there is hope that the nation's cultural heritage can be accounted for, protected — and even restored.